 Also, please do consider that purchasing an antibiotic that hasn’t been approved by an official organization in your country (like the FDA) means that you are putting your pet’s health at risk.
 Who knows what ingredients might be in those pills you got online from a very distant country?

 Please consider getting pet insurance if you don’t want to go bankrupt the next time you go to the vet.
-Always go to the veterinary clinic if you notice that something is wrong with your cat or you suspect an infection of any nature.
+Always go to the veterinary clinic if you notice that something is wrong with your

 I know I might have gone on a bit of a rant in this post, but I deeply care about this topic.